-ii.
-Net gain/(loss) on fair value of defined benefit plans - OCI ill.
-Securities premium reserve
+ii) Net gain/ (loss) on fair value of defined benefit plans - OCI

-The Company has recognised re-measurement gain/ (loss) on defined benefit plans in OCI.
+The Company has recognised remeasurement gains/ (loss) on defined benefit plans in OCI.
 These changes are accumulated within the OCI reserve within other equity.
-The Company transfers amount from this reserve to retained earnings when the relevant obligations are derecognised.
+The Company transfers amounts from this reserve to retained earnings when the relevant obligations are derecognised.